 The terms of Ajinca's contract have not been released, per Pelicans team policy.

-The New Orleans Pelicans have waived forward Rodney Carney, the team announced today.
+The New Orleans Pelicans have waived forward Josh Childress, the team announced Friday afternoon.

 Childress appeared in just four games with the Pelicans this season, since being signed on Nov.
 12, 2013.
 He played 24 minutes total, scoring zero points but pulling in three rebounds, dishing out two assists, and recording a steal.

 Childress, who played college ball at Stanford, has appeared in 391 career NBA games, averaging 9.1 ppints, 4.7 rebounds and 1.6 assists in 26.7 minutes per game.

 The New Orleans Saints bounced back from a manhandling in Seattle last week to crush the Carolina Panthers in the Superdome, 31-13.